Organization & Environment

-Organization & Environment (O&E) is a peer-reviewed academic journal that covers the fields of "sustainability management, policy and related social science.”
-The current editor-in-chief is Michael Russo (University of Oregon).
-Formerly it was Maurizio Zollo (Bocconi University).
-The journal was established in 1987 and is published by SAGE Publications; it is sponsored by the Group of Research on Organizations and the Natural Environment (GRONEN).
+Organization & Environment (O&E) is a peer-reviewed academic journal that covers the fields of "management, organizations, and environmental sustainability."
+The current Editors-in-Chief are Minna Halme (Aalto University) and Stefan Schaltegger (Leuphana University of Lüneburg).
+Formerly it was Michael Russo (University of Oregon).
+The journal was established in 1987 and is published by SAGE Publications; it is associated with the Group of Research on Organizations and the Natural Environment (GRONEN).

 Abstracting and indexing

 Organization & Environment is abstracted and indexed in Scopus and the Social Sciences Citation Index.
-In 2017, the journal's impact factor was 5.049.
+The journal's impact factor for year 2024 was 7.3.

 History

 Under the editorship of founding co-editor John M. Jermier and a number of editors, the journal took an interdisciplinary direction, playing host to a variety of perspectives including critical organization theory and radical ecology.
 Collaboration between members of the Organization and Natural Environment section of the Academy of Management and the Section on Environment and Technology section of the American Sociological Association was at the heart of the journal's framework.
 During this period O&E became a prominent outlet for environmental sociology, publishing articles both from established and world-renowned environmental thinkers and younger scholars who would later become leaders in environmental sociology.
-The journal played an important role in increasing the influence of environmental sociology within the larger discipline and by 2011 its impact factor had grown to rival that of distinguished general interest journals such as Social Problems and Social Forces.
+The journal played an important role in increasing the influence of environmental sociology within the larger discipline.